 A white-label product is free from any branding and therefore fully customizable.
 In our case, it means there won’t be Printful branding on any of your products or packaging.

 A printing system where products are made to order instead of produced in bulk.
 When you or your customer places an order, we print your design on one of our premium white-label products.

-Retail model in which a third-party stores, fulfills, and ships products on your behalf.
+Dropshipping is a retail model in which a third-party stores, fulfills, and ships products on your behalf.
 Combining this with the previous term, Printful is a print-on-demand dropshipper, so we’ll print and ship your products for you.